Bucket List: Amazing Places to Visit in Shanghai, China

 Have Fun at Disneyland Park

-Make your childhood dreams come true and revel into non-stop wandering at Disneyland Park!
+Make your childhood dreams come true and revel in non-stop wandering at Disneyland Park!
 No one is too old for Disney, agree?

 Located in Pudong, Shanghai, this theme park offers various recreational activities and attractions, including Camp Discovery, Happy Circle, Roaring Rapids, Rex’s Racer, Skating Rink, Alice in Wonderland Maze, Peter Pan’s Flight, Marvel Universe, and more!